RECAPEM

 • Daily fluid output (<100-300 mL)

-• If lung fully expanded with sealed air leak
+• If the lung fully expanded with a sealed air leak

 • Clamp the chest tube/catheter for an additional 4 to 12 hours.
 Clamping the chest prevents inapparent drainage of small amounts of air through the water seal and thus allows recognition of small leaks that would otherwise be missed.